-The survey includes individual, household, and micro business and informal enterprise data.
-This is the first time the same survey had been conducted simultaneously across all three regions providing unique comparative insights, but in Africa builds on nationally representative ICT access and use surveys that have been conducted in four waves over the past decade and half as funding has permitted.
+The survey included individual, household, and micro-business and informal enterprise data.
+This was the first time the same survey had been conducted simultaneously across all three regions providing unique comparative insights, but in Africa builds on nationally representative ICT access and use surveys that have been conducted in four waves over the past decade and half when funding permitted.
 The After Access surveys seek to track and understand the new challenges of digital inclusion in an environment where mobile data, rather than voice services, is key to optimal use of the internet.
-Demand-side surveys of this kind are essential in the pre-paid mobile markets that dominate the Global South, where administrative supply-side data subscriber data available from service providers is unable to provide the gender, rural, education and income disaggregated data need to pinpoint exact points of policy intervention.
+Demand-side surveys of this kind are essential in the pre-paid mobile markets that dominate the Global South, where administrative supply-side data subscriber data available from service providers is unable to provide the gender, rural, education and income disaggregated data needed to pinpoint exact points of policy intervention.

-- Enable analysis of the intersectional challenges faced by the marginalised in developing countries, providing insights into affordability, digital literacy, gender disparities, urban-rural divides, and unevenness of youth awareness and use.
+- enable analysis of the intersectional challenges faced by the marginalised in developing countries, providing insights into affordability, digital literacy, gender disparities, urban-rural divides, and unevenness of youth awareness and use; and

-- Provide critical insights into the drivers of OTT adoption, mobile money use, the extent of online micro-work, the use of m-and e-government services and social networking as the driver of Internet adoption.
+- provide critical insights into the drivers of over-the-top (OTT) adoption, mobile money use, the extent of online micro-work, the use of e-government services and social networking as the driver of Internet adoption.

-Policy research areas that will be included in the next round of the survey which pooled funding is still be sought:
+Policy research areas that will be included in the next round of the survey for which pooled funding will be sought:

-- more focus will go into developing the digital indicators to enable the capture and understanding of opportunities and barriers surrounding online work, e-commerce, e-trade and e-government in the gig economy.
+- will more focus on developing the digital indicators to enable the capture and understanding of opportunities and barriers surrounding online work, e-commerce, e-trade and e-government in the gig economy.